Vansh850/Advanced-Inventory-Optimization-Project/README.md

 - Identified the most critical inventory items.
 - Forecasted monthly demand for the upcoming year.
 - Selected Holt-Winters Additive Exponential Smoothing as the best-performing forecasting model.
 - Developed a procurement plan based on forecasted demand.
+-
+## SPSS Files

+This repository contains the original SPSS syntax (.sps), data (.sav), and output (.spv) files used during the analysis.

+GitHub cannot preview these binary file formats.
+Please download them and open them using IBM SPSS Statistics.